Or, How to Love God and How not to Love God

 (Psalms 119:160)

-This article is written with a view that the Scriptures are God’s word revealed to us as our guide for living.
+This article is written with the view that the Scriptures are God’s word revealed to us as our guide for living.

 But, soon after the Apostles, Christianity began integrating with philosophy.
-Justin Martyr is one of the earliest writers to write that the philosophers were inspired by the Logos just as the Greek philosophers and acceptance of philosophy grew from there, not without detractors, but it grew nonetheless.
+Justin Martyr is one of the earliest writers to write that the philosophers were inspired by the Logos just as the Jewish prophets were, and acceptance of philosophy grew from there, not without detractors, but it grew nonetheless.
 (See 01.3.1 Justin Martyr on the Logos – the Integration of Original Christianity with Greek Philosophy for more.)

 As usual, our approach will be to follow Jesus’ example with the Pharisees.
-This article will compare the Cappadocian Fathers’ traditions with the word of God to see whether the tradition is consistent with the revelation of God’s word or nullifies the word of God in one or more points.
+This article will compare the Cappadocian Fathers’ traditions with the word of God to see whether the tradition is consistent with the revelation of God’s word or nullifies it in one or more respects.

 To begin with, we will read a relevant section in the gospel of Mark.